 In part, false beliefs about prodigious children are often the result of people having poor memories of their own childhood.
 If the general public could remember their own manner of thinking when young, the individuals might be capable of comparing their own thoughts to the thoughts of other people, and then realize that specific types of mental structuring might be forms of mental practice.
 Was the report of Einstein repeating sentences as a child a form of mental practice, or for another reason?

 There is a usefulness in practicing with a musical instrument by playing the same song over and over, and there can be a usefulness in repeating a sentence while observing one's own mental activity.
 Within each thought and spoken word there exists a rhythm that describes the mental patterning of the individual’s intellect.
 Some individuals with a talent for rhythmic mathematics may discover an interest in observing how slight variances in a pattern will influence the rhythm itself.
 The general public does not have a talent for rhythmic mathematics, and thus the general public does not know that the possibility exists that Einstein’s repetitions of sentences may have in fact been indicative of mathematical superiority, and not a brain defect.

 While it may be true that some individuals appear to repeat sentences for no worthy reason, the trend cannot apply to all people who repeat sentences.
 It is not rational for anyone to claim that they know the heart and mind of anyone other than themselves, and even less rational is it to make the claim about individuals like Einstein who have been dead for over fifty years.
-If Einstein might have had a symptom of Asperger, there is no method to now verify it true or false.
+If Einstein might have had a symptom of Asperger, there is no method to now verify it as true or false.

 The following six symptoms of Asperger are taken from Asperger Syndrome Fact Sheet, NIH Publication No. 05-5624, January, 2005.